Van: Japan

 Early Japanese vans include the Kurogane Baby, Mazda Bongo, and the Toyota LiteAce.
-The Japanese also produced many vans based on the American flat nose model, but also minivans which for the American market have generally evolved to the long-wheelbase front-wheel drive form.
+Japanese manufacturers also produced many vans based on the American flat nose design, but also minivans which for the American market have generally evolved to the long-wheelbase front-wheel drive form.
 The Nissan Prairie and Mitsubishi Chariot as well as microvans that fulfill kei car regulations, are popular for small businesses.
 The term is also used to describe full-fledged station wagons (passenger car front sheet metal, flat-folding back seats, windows all around) and even hatchbacks with basic trim packages intended for commercial use.
 These are referred to as "light vans" (ライトバン), with "light" referring to the glazing rather than the weight of the vehicle.

 United Kingdom

 In British English, the word van refers to vehicles that carry goods only, either on roads or on rails.
 What would be called a "minivan" in American English is called a "people-carrier", "MPV" or multi-purpose vehicle, and larger passenger vehicles are called "minibuses".
 The Telegraph newspaper introduced the idea of the "White Van Man", a typical working-class man or small business owner who would have a white Ford Transit, Mercedes-Benz Sprinter, or similar panel van.
 Today the phrase "man and van" or "man with a van" refers to light removal firms normally operated by a sole business owner transporting anything from the contents of a whole house to just a few boxes.
 The word "van" also refers to railway covered goods wagons, called "boxcars" in the United States.